Moon0922/Germany-License-Plate-Recognition/README.md

-# DeutschLicensePlateRecognition
+# Deutsch License Plate Recognition
  This is a Deutsch License Plate Recognition vs2022 project.

  ## Prerequisites
 - Visual Studio 2022
-- opencv
+- OpenCV
-- cximage
+- CxImage

  ## Features

-- License plate recognition engine is built in vs2022
+- The license plate recognition engine is built in vs2022
-- License plate recognition engine is built with only C++ and didn't use any third-party libraries.
+- The license plate recognition engine is built with only C++ and doesn't use any third-party libraries.
 - Its accuracy is over 98%.

 ![more5](result/result.png)